Tikal: Structures

 The Lost World Pyramid (Structure 5C-54) is the largest structure in the Mundo Perdido complex.
 It lies in the southwest portion of Tikal's central core, south of Temple III and west of Temple V. It was decorated with stucco masks of the sun god and dates to the Late Preclassic; this pyramid is part of an enclosed complex of structures that remained intact and un-impacted by later building activity at Tikal.
 By the end of the Late Preclassic this pyramid was one of the largest structures in the Maya region.
-It attained its final form during the reign of Chak Tok Ich'aak in the 4th century AD, in the Early Classic, standing more than 30 m high with stairways on all four sides and a flat top that possibly supported a superstructure built from perishable materials.
-Although the plaza later suffered significant alteration, the organization of a group of temples on the east side of this complex adheres to the layout that defines the so-called E-Groups, identified as solar observatories.Structure 5D-96 is the central temple on the east side of the Plaza of the Seven Temples.
-It has been restored and its rear outer wall is decorated with skull-and-crossbones motifs.Group 6C-16 is an elite residential complex that has been thoroughly excavated.
+It attained its final form during the reign of Chak Tok Ichʼaak in the 4th century AD, in the Early Classic, standing more than 30 m high with stairways on all four sides and a flat top that possibly supported a superstructure built from perishable materials.
+Although the plaza later suffered significant alteration, the organization of a group of temples on the east side of this complex adheres to the layout that defines the so-called E-Groups, identified as solar observatories.

+Structure 5D-96 is the central temple on the east side of the Plaza of the Seven Temples.
+It has been restored and its rear outer wall is decorated with skull-and-crossbones motifs.

+Group 6C-16 is an elite residential complex that has been thoroughly excavated.
 It lies a few hundred m south of the Lost World Complex and the excavations have revealed elaborate stucco masks, ballplayer murals, relief sculptures and buildings with Teotihuacan characteristics.

 The Great Plaza Ballcourt is a small ballcourt that lies between Temple I and the Central Acropolis.

 The Bat Palace is also known as the Palace of Windows and lies to the west of Temple III.
 It has two storeys, with a double range of chambers on the lower storey and a single range in the upper storey, which has been restored.
-The palace has ancient graffiti and possesses low windows.Complex N lies to the west of the Bat Palace and Temple III.
+The palace has ancient graffiti and possesses low windows.

+Complex N lies to the west of the Bat Palace and Temple III.
 The complex dates to AD 711.

-In 2018, 60,000 uncharted structures were revealed by archeologists with help of Lidar.
-Thanks to the new findings, some archeologists believe that 7-11 million Maya people inhabited in the northern Guatemala during the late classical period from 650 to 800 A.D.
+In 2018, 60,000 uncharted structures were revealed by archaeologists with help of Lidar.
+Thanks to the new findings, some archaeologists believe that 7–11 million Maya people inhabited in the northern Guatemala during the late classical period from 650 to 800 A.D.
 Lidar digitally removed the tree canopy to reveal ancient remains and showed that Maya cities like Tikal were bigger than previously thought.
 The project was mapped near the Maya Biosphere Reserve in the Petén region of Guatemala.